TickTeam/guide-tt/ios_app/8_how_to_add_comment_to_a_task.md

 2.Tap “Comment” in the pop-up menu from the bottom.

-Tap the exiting comment and then long press it in the next page where allows you to edit/delete the content.
-If it is a shared task, all recipients can view your comments and make comments as well.
+Then you can leave a comment and if it is a shared task, all recipients can view it.

 You can watch the video below from 00:34 to 00:55.